 Topics include (1) collection, summary and display of data, (2) estimation, hypothesis testing, and confidence statements, and (3) simple and multiple linear regression.
-If time permits, we will also discuss likelihood based inference.
+If time permits, we will also discuss likelihood based inference and/or other advanced topics.

 Prerequisites

 The official prerequisite of the course is STAT 430.
 The effective prerequisite is fluency with basic probabilistic reasoning and analysis (e.g., probability distributions and densities; joint distributions; conditional probability, independence, correlation, and covariance; moment generating functions; law of large numbers; central limit theorem; etc.)